TP-2025-26-T7/OMNET/README.md

 ## How It Works

-1.  **Initialization**: The simulation starts, placing 3 cars and 1 gNodeB on the canvas.
+1.  **Initialisation**: The simulation starts, placing 3 cars and 1 gNodeB on the canvas.
 2.  **Connection**: Cars attach to the gNodeB signal.
 3.  **Traffic Flow**:
     *   At `t=2s`, the Controller sends a 1024-byte UDP packet to Car 0.